awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 **Note**
 If no users request your objects during the time period, you don't receive any log files for that period\.

+## How Requests Are Logged When the Request URL or Headers Exceed Size Limits<a name="access-logs-request-URL-size"></a>

+If a request URL that is too long or that includes headers, including cookies, that exceed size limits is sent to a CloudFront endpoint, the request might not be logged in the access logs\.
+Depending on what causes the URL to be too long, CloudFront does one of the following:
++ If the total size of all request headers, including cookies, exceeds 20KB or if the headers in a request cause the request URL to exceed the 8192 byte URL size limit, CloudFront can't parse the URL completely and can't log the request\.
+Because the request isn't logged, you won't see in the log files the HTTP error status code returned\.
++ If the body size exceeds the size limit, the request is logged, including the HTTP error status code\.

 ## Analyzing Access Logs<a name="access-logs-analyzing"></a>